lucamaf/psychic-happiness/README.md

 ## MongoDB deployment
 In my case I installed MongoDB based on a Helm template from bitnami [here](https://github.com/bitnami/charts/tree/master/bitnami/mongodb)
-the values I used in the chart are [here](config-resources/values.yaml)
+The values I used in the chart are [here](config-resources/values.yaml)

 https://dev.to/tylerauerbeck/deploying-bitnami-s-postgres-helm-chart-on-openshift-1mcl